 - adding SBI headers, if applicable; and

-- adding the payload that shall be the content of the service error response (e.g. ProblemDetails with the reason why the registration request is rejected);
+- adding the payload that shall be the content of the service error response (e.g. ProblemDetails with the reason why the registration request is rejected), which shall be found by the c-SEPP based on the fact that only messageId and n32fContextId are contained in the metadata of the DataToIntegrityProtectBlock.

 - the modificationsBlock shall contain the JWS signature of the RI.